 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is to pause its ongoing upgrade work in Harrogate to minimise disruption during the Great Yorkshire Show.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential work in Selby to replace the ageing metal pipework with new, more durable plastic pipes.

-Work has been taking place since April to replace the ageing metal pipework with new, more durable plastic pipes.
-This will ensure the continued safe and reliable supply of gas to customers in Harrogate, keeping homes and businesses safe, warm and connected.
+This work will ensure the continued safe and reliable supply of gas to customers in Selby, keeping homes and businesses safe, warm and connected.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.